Improved Parallel Algorithms for Baumslag Groups

 In \cite{muw11bg} it is stated that the word problem in $\BGpq$ is in \P using the same approach as for $\BG$, but no explicit proof is given.
 By proving Theorem~\ref{thm:WPinBG} we give such a proof since $\uTC{1} \subseteq \P$.

-Note that for the first time we allow $\pcBase$ to be negative.
-We do not consider the case $\pcBase = \pm1$ since then the word problem can be solved even in \TC using a different approach; we refer to future work.
-The main ingredient to the improvement of the complexity from \Tc2 (in \cite{MattesW21}) to \Tc1 (here) is that we succeed to make the operations on power circuits more efficient.
+A crucial ingredient to prove Theorem~\ref{thm:WPinBG} and reduce the complexity from \Tc2 (by \cite{MattesWCC23}) to $\uTC{1}$ is that we succeed to make the operations on power circuits more efficient.
 We perform all operations directly on reduced base-$\abs{q}$ power circuits.
-For this we allow operations in a SIMD (single instruction multiple data) fashion: many operations of the same type are performed on the same power circuit in parallel in \TC.
+We allow operations in a SIMD (single instruction multiple data) fashion: many operations of the same type are performed on the same power circuit in parallel in $\uTC{0}$.
 Furthermore, we improve the algorithm to get power circuits of quasi-linear size~-- thus, close to the optimal size as in the sequential algorithms \cite{DiekertLU13ijacstacs,Laun14}.

 In the last part of our paper, we consider the conjugacy problem for $\mathbf{G}_{p,pq}$.
 As in \cite{MattesW22} (for $\BGq$) we use our results for the word problem to improve the complexity of the strongly generic algorithm from \cite{DiekertMW2016SI} by showing (for a precise definition of strongly generic, see \cref{sec:complexity}):